-- 3.1 The Localism Act 2011 requires the Authority to have at least one "Independent Person" whose views: - (a). must be sought by the Authority before it makes any determination on an allegation it has decided to investigate; - (b). may be sought in other circumstances; and - (c). may be sought by a Member subject to an allegation of failure to follow the Code. - 3.2 In relation to (b), this Authority has determined that the views of the Independent Person must be sought by the Monitoring Officer when making the initial decision about any complaint received (see Section 10 below). - 3.3 There is no right for a complainant to seek the views of the Independent Person and no such contact will be permitted.
+- 3.1 The Localism Act 2011 requires the Authority to have at least one "Independent Person" whose views: - (a). must be sought by the Authority before it makes any determination on an allegation it has decided to investigate; - (b). may be sought in other circumstances; and - (c). may be sought by a Member subject to an allegation of failure to follow the Code. - In relation to (b), this Authority has determined that the views of the Independent Person must be sought by the Monitoring Officer when making the initial decision about any complaint received (see Section 10 below). - 3.3 There is no right for a complainant to seek the views of the Independent Person and no such contact will be permitted.
 The Independent Person does not represent and nor are they an advisor either to any Member subject to a complaint or the Authority as a whole.
 The Independent Person must remain completely impartial and objective and cannot take sides.
 Their only role is to assess complaints and form a view on them.

-4. The Determinations and Dispensations Committee
+4. The Standards Committee

 - 4.1 This forms part of the Authority's arrangements for dealing with complaints that a Member may have failed to follow its approved Code of Conduct.
-Its membership and Terms of Reference can be found on the Authority's website and its functions are outlined elsewhere in this document. - 4.2 Meetings of this Committee are also governed by legislation.
+Its membership and Terms of Reference can be found on the Authority's website and its functions are outlined elsewhere in this document.
+It should be noted that while the Standards Committee may be required to seek the views of the Independent Person, the Independent Person is neither a member nor co-opted member of the Committee. - 4.2 Meetings of this Committee are also governed by legislation.
 Members of the press and public can normally attend to observe, but not partake in, the proceedings unless one of the statutory exemptions applies under which the press and public can be excluded from the meeting.